readthedocs/blog/securing-build-processes.rst

 Securing Build Processes
 ========================

-We've recently introduced a new build container subsystem based on Docker, which should go mostly unnoticed for users.
+We've recently introduced a new build container subsystem based on Docker to https://readthedocs.org, which should go mostly unnoticed for users.
 We're still ironing out some bugs with the system, so raise an issue on `our issue tracker`_ if you are noticing any new issues with your project builds.